 If you are making the kits to stock and removing the listing once the kits run out:

 Some Katana users are looking to make the kits to stock to define the total number of kits available.
-In this case, you should create a Manufacturing Order for the kit in Katana before the sales order for the kit comes in to add kits to your stock.
-When making kits, you also might create Manufacturing Orders for the products required by kits to make more products for kits.
+In this case, you should create a Manufacturing order (MO) for the kit in Katana before the sales order for the kit comes in to add kits to your stock.
+When making kits, you also might create Manufacturing orders for the products required by kits to make more products for kits.

-However, when you have an open Manufacturing Order for the kit in Katana, it will commit the required products to this Manufacturing Order.
-When you create additional Manufacturing Orders for the required products in Katana, the "Expected" quantity in Katana for the products will increase.
+However, when you have an open MO for the kit in Katana, it will commit the required products to this MO.
+When you create additional Manufacturing orders for the required products in Katana, the Expected quantity in Katana for the products will increase.

-This could potentially create a problem where the Manufacturing Order for the kit (that immediately commits the required products) reduces the available stock for those individual products also in Shopify, but the "Expected" quantity for the required products does not add stock to Shopify.
+This could potentially create a problem where the MO for the kit (that immediately commits the required products) reduces the available stock for those individual products also in Shopify, but the Expected quantity for the required products does not add stock to Shopify.